silentsignal/duncan/README.md

 run_duncan.py --use mymodule.MyDuncan --query "select version()" --pos-begin 10 --pos-end 20
 ```

 Duncan starts an individual thread for each tested character position, so large windows can result in high load at server side.
+You can specify the number of threads with `--threads`.

 ### Strictly typed database backends